-The major Multicenter Airway Research Collaboration (MARC) research activities at this time are MARC-35 and MARC-43, which are two multicenter cohorts on infants.
+The major Multicenter Airway Research Collaboration (MARC) research activities at this time are MARC-35 and MARC-43, two multicenter cohorts on infants.
 The cohorts will examine which children develop recurrent wheezing and asthma, and the relation of airway microbiome to risk of childhood asthma.

 Another major project is MARC-42, an analysis of large administrative datasets to investigate readmissions within 30 days after COPD-related hospitalization.

 The Health Services Research division includes activities such as:

 a) the National ED Safety Study (NEDSS), a >60-center study of patient safety issues in the ED;

 b) the ongoing National ED Inventories (NEDI), which includes a database of every ED in the United States and several international cities and countries;

 c) several EM workforce studies.